What is a Bachelor of Science in Health Data Analytics?

 The Drexel Co-op is a key component of the curriculum and provides students with professional employment experiences.
 Students graduate prepared to make real-world contributions to population health or pursue a professional or other graduate degree.

-What Can You Do With a BS in Health Data Analytics?
+Where Can You Do Work With a BS in Health Data Analytics?

 The BS in Health Data Analytics degree prepares students for jobs requiring data analysis skills in a variety of settings.